-Noise inside dwellings is very common, but depending on the materials used and the insulation performed, it can be more or less intense.
-The shuffling of chairs, the crying of a baby, the noise of the washing machine, the conversations ... even the noise of snoring can be transferred from one house to another.
+Noise inside dwellings is very common, but depending on the type of insulation and the materials used, it can be more or less intense.
+Music, the shuffling of chairs, the crying of a baby, the vacuum...
+Even snores can be transferred from one house to another.
 What is the most efficient way to insulate a house against all these noises?

-In order to be able to isolate a house correctly, it is necessary to analyze important points such as the type of noise, the frequency of the noise, the type of structure to be insulated, the materials used ...
-Fortunately, today we do not have to keep on to bearing the noise of our neighbors as there are different solutions available to isolate the floors from an acoustic point of view.
+In order to be able to insulate a house correctly, it is necessary to analyze important factors such as the type of noise, the frequency of the noise, the materials used or the surface that will be insulated.

 The most demanded solutions for acoustic insulation of floors

-A very common solution to acoustically isolate a home is to place a raised floor over the original one, and between both, to install an insulation material that reduces noise.
-These types of performances are very effective since they manage to attenuate up to 90% of the noise.
+A very common solution to acoustically insulate a house is to place a raised floor over the original one and, between both of them, adding a layer of acoustic insulation that reduces noise.
+This type of solution is very efficient, as it mitigates up to 90% of the noise.

-Fiberglass, rock wool, expanded polystyrene, cellular glass, polyurethane foam or phenolic foams are some of the most used materials to acoustically isolate a home.
+Fiberglass, rock wool, expanded polystyrene, cellular glass, polyurethane foam or phenolic foams are some of the most used materials to acoustically insulate a house.

-There are also other solutions that combine two materials by increasing the isolation of sound waves transmitted solidly to the outside, and acting as a barrier against noise towards the interior.
+There are also other solutions that combine two materials and act as a barrier against noise towards the interior.
 We can include in this group the PKB2, the agglomerates or the texfon.

-Polyurethane systems are a good solution to acoustically isolate floors as they meet the levels required in the Basic Noise Protection Document, where the allowed decibels are greatly restricted.
+Polyurethane systems are a good solution to acoustically insulate floors, as they meet the insulation levels required by current building regulations, where the allowed decibels are greatly restricted.

-Thanks to their high sealing capacity, the application of polyurethane systems (either in plating, injected or projected) is very effective in absorbing noise and soundproofing the house.
-In addition, it provides very good results in isolation from airborne noise, so it is used not only in homes, but also in places with higher levels of decibels such as discos, cafes or factories.
+Thanks to their high sealing capacity, the application of polyurethane systems (both injected or projected) is very effective in absorbing noise and soundproofing the house.
+In addition, it provides very good results in insulation against airborne noise, so it is even used in places with very loud noises such as discos, cafes or factories.